A practical guide on how to set up Zendesk support for success

 Build a smarter system from the start

-While Zendesk's own tools give you a good starting point, adding a specialized AI platform like eesel AI is how you really prepare your support operations for growth.
-By connecting all your knowledge and automating workflows with confidence, you can build a system that keeps customers happy and lets your team focus on their most important work.
+While Zendesk's own tools give you an incredible starting point, adding a specialized AI platform like eesel AI is one way to further enhance your operations.
+By connecting your knowledge and automating workflows, you can build a system that keeps customers happy and lets your team focus on their most important work.

 Ready to see what your helpdesk can really do?
-Connect eesel AI to Zendesk in a few minutes and run a free simulation on your own ticket history to see your potential automation rate.
+Connect eesel AI to Zendesk in a few minutes and run a free simulation on your own ticket history to see how it enhances your support performance.

 Frequently asked questions